Half of employees who quit do so because of a bad boss.

 Team leaders are busy, and it can be easy to just settle into the routine and not rock the boat by digging to find areas where things aren’t working.
 Still, those problem areas can sometimes grow quietly and create a monster that’s difficult to deal with down the road.

-Team leaders probably fall into at least one (maybe more) of three types of managerial approaches:
+Managers should understand their leadership style.
+Most probably fall into at least one (maybe more) of three types of managerial approaches:

 - Technical.
 This leader is skilled at not only the machines or devices required in their job, but also at understanding the numbers and measurements that define how well things are going.